PilloFoundation/eslint-plugin-duvet/README.md

 ```

 ### Usage
-Modify your `eslint.config.mjs` as follows
+Modify your `eslint.config.js` as follows
 ```
-TODO

 ```